ottlinger/buyme/README.md

 ## Docker

-If you start the application with the deliverd docker-compose file will yield a running instance at
+If you start the application with the delivered docker-compose file will yield a running instance at

 http://localhost:8888